 Want to know how to make the best tuna salad?
-The good news is it’ll only take you 5 minutes of prep time.
-Plus, this recipe for tuna and egg salad with sour cream is low carb.
+This recipe for tuna and egg salad with sour cream is low carb is hard to beat.

 You can’t always eat dessert for a snack.
 Not if you want to stay healthy anyway.

 Even if the desserts in question are low-sugar/low-carb.

 So if you feel like you need a pick me up mini-meal in the afternoon in between lunch and dinner, this tuna and egg salad recipe satisfies!

 Tuna and Egg Salad with Sour Cream: High-Carb Snack Prevention!

 It’s a high-protein and high smart fat cure for late afternoon hunger pangs.